Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Materials and methods

 \subsection{The mathematical model}

-A mathematical model was proposed by Bettina Detmann, Chiara Gavioli, and Pavel Krejčí \cite{BDCGPK} with the aim of describing the fluid flow in an unsaturated porous medium under both gravitational transport and capillary diffusion.
+A mathematical model has been proposed by Bettina Detmann, Chiara Gavioli, and Pavel Krejčí in \cite{BDCGPK} to describe fluid flow in an unsaturated porous medium under the influence of both diffusion and gravitational transport.
 Its main feature is a "stickiness" condition: if the saturation stays below a certain threshold $\bar{s}$, no transport takes place, and water flows only by diffusion.
-This behaviour is encoded in the positive part in \eqref{mode01} below.
+This behaviour is encoded in \eqref{mode01} below, where the notation $(\,\cdot\,)^+$ re\-pre\-sents the nonnegative part of a function.

 The model is a good approximation of the real behaviour when $s$ stays away from the (expected) maximum value $1$.
-The passage to the full saturation case can be included, too, by cutting off from above the nonlinearity in \eqref{mode01} to take into account the entrapped air.
+The full saturation case could be taken into account by including a term of the form $(1-s)^+$ in the transport term.
 This will be the subject of future research.

 The mathematical model derived from the mass balance equation is the following: